gohugoio/hugo/docs/content/extras/pagination.md

 {{ template "_internal/pagination.html" . }}
 ```

-**Note:** If you use any filters or sorting functions to create your `.Paginator` **and** you want the navigation buttons to be shown before the page listing, you must create the `.Paginator` before it's used:
+**Note:** If you use any filters or ordering functions to create your `.Paginator` **and** you want the navigation buttons to be shown before the page listing, you must create the `.Paginator` before it's used:

 ```
 {{ $paginator := .Paginate (where .Data.Pages "Type" "post") }}